efposadac/nAPMO/README.rst

 * Numerical single or multi species Hartree-Fock solver
 * The C interface has been parallelized  with OMP and "some" CUDA.
 That code should be enabled in compilation time.

-For examples on how to use the code please refer to the test folders located in napmo folder.

 Any suggestion and help is more than welcome and appreciated.

-Code documentation can be found at http://efposadac.github.io/nAPMO/
+The code documentation can be found at http://efposadac.github.io/nAPMO/

-efposadac@unal.edu.co
+fernando.posada@temple.edu

 .. _libint: https://github.com/evaleev/libint